 Offered by the School of Marine and Atmospheric Sciences (SoMAS), Semester by the Sea is designed for undergraduate students, or recent graduates, to spend a semester immersed in marine studies while in residence at the Stony Brook Southampton campus.

 Any student may enroll, but the program is best suited for upper level science majors as several of the elective courses have prerequisites.

-Non-marine science SBU students can earn a Minor in Marine Science by enrolling in either semester (15 credits) and taking MAR 104 (Oceanography) during the fall, spring, or summer.
+Stony Brook students can earn a Minor in Marine Science by enrolling in either semester (15 credits) and taking MAR 104 (Introduction to Oceanography) during the fall, spring, or summer.
 MVB and MAR majors are not eligible for this minor.

 For questions about program content, contact the Program Director, Kurt.Bretsch@stonybrook.edu